The Story of Habit

 Now when we introduce mindfulness, we can train ourselves to pay attention to the habits we’re hoping to change.
 We might not stop the habit immediately, but we gain the benefit of witnessing the behaviour as it unfolds.
 Eventually, as that awareness builds, we’re afforded the opportunity to make alterations.

 Humans will always have habits.
 They are devices we employ subconsciously to save time, to maintain order, and to improve our lives.
 Our culture places a focus on our bad habits but doesn’t often give kudos to all the ways routine behaviour benefits our daily lives.
-As brain science continues to gain a better understanding on compulsive behaviour, we’ll be able to take better control of our little temptations and turn them around into healthy and productive action.
+As brain science continues to gain a better understanding of compulsive behaviour, we’ll be able to take better control of our little temptations and turn them around into healthy and productive action.